bbauska/UC-Davis-JS-Basics/readme.md

 my form and stick it into a variable bar.
 My form documents, I&apos;m going to use my document query selector method to get the form.
 There&apos;s only one on the page so I don&apos;t have to do anything special there.
-If I add multiple forms, I could give it an ID.
-And then I could get it by the ID and that would be fine too.
+If I add multiple forms, I could give it an Id.
+And then I could get it by the Id and that would be fine too.
 But since I only have one that&apos;s kind of nice and easy, and that&apos;s great, that gets me my form.